 Each of the targeted rates has a unique rating area within which rating units are levied prescribed annual charges.

-Copies of rating maps for each unique area are at the end of this Draft Plan and also available for inspection at Council offices.
+Copies of rating maps for each unique area are at the end of this Plan and also available for inspection at Council offices.

-Council is proposing to replace the current Tourism Rate with a new Tourism Activity Rate.
-More information on this proposed change is in the Key Issues section of Volume 1...
+Council has replaced the current Tourism Rate with a new Tourism Activity Rate.
+More information on this change is in the Key Issues section of Volume 1...